SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/security.md

 ** Creating an item does not automatically grant rights to administer it.
 For that, see _Creators permission_ below.

 ### Project Permissions
-Project permissions are available from the project-level Administration menu: **Administration > Permissions**.
+Project permissions are available from the project-level Administration menu: **Project Settings > Permissions**.

 Project visibility may be toggled between public or private.
 Making a project private hides its source code and measures from the `Anyone` group.
 For both public and private projects, four different permissions can be set: